productbrew/gcf-monorepo/README.md

 # Deployment

-Before you run `gcloud functions deploy`, you need to prepare function for deployment using:
+Run `gcloud functions deploy` This command will prepare the functions and deploy them.

 ```sh
 yarn cli prepare-deploy funny-world